 Stripe vs Square: Choosing the Right Payment Platform For Your Business

-As the global economic system seems to be having more freelancers and small businesses than ever, many groups and individuals are having to start making decisions involving financial handling.
+With the economy seeing more freelancers and small businesses than ever, many groups and individuals are having to start making decisions on financial handling.

-While before, one could simply deal in cash or checks, the large movement to e-commerce and online transactions have made the business to customer exchange slightly more difficult and confusing for small business owners.
+While before, one could simply deal in cash or checks, the large movement to e-commerce and online transactions have made the business-to-consumer exchange confusing for those running their own business.

-Thankfully, entrepreneurs have seen this cry for help from the community and began rolling out solutions which make taking card payments a breeze.
+Thankfully, entrepreneurs have seen this cry for help and rolled out solutions which make taking card payments a breeze.
 Stripe and Square are easily the two most talked about.

 With the two in a heated competition and sharing many similarities, it leaves many at a loss for which company to go with.